aweber/public-api-examples/README.md

 Customers*.
 You can create a new account or access an existing one at https://labs.aweber.com/.

-**AWeber Customer accounts** are used by small businesses, entreprenaurs, and email marketers to maintain relationships with their customers.
+**AWeber Customer accounts** are used by small businesses, entrepreneurs, and email marketers to maintain relationships with their customers.
 Customer accounts use AWeber API applications to automate managing their customer data or integrate their AWeber account [with other services].
 You can get a free account at https://www.aweber.com/order.htm.

 ## Sample scripts
-Once you have a *AWeber Developer account* and access to a *AWeber Customer account*, you need to create a **application** in the *AWeber Developer account*.
+Once you have an *AWeber Developer account* and access to an *AWeber Customer account*, you need to create an **application** in the *AWeber Developer account*.
 The *application* is simply a name for a pair of OAuth tokens along with the access that the tokens require.
 Applications are easy to create so you can simply create one to run examples with.
 Log in to your